The Boyfriend List

 Dreams do come true…

-Jenna Albanese planned it all out at thirteen when she listed the qualities she wanted in her perfect man.
-Years later, she thought she’d found him.
-When all she got was a broken heart, Jenna tucked away the boyfriend list—and her belief in happy ever after.
+Jenna Albanese had it all planned it all out.
+When she was thirteen she made a list of the qualities she wanted in her perfect man, and years later she thought she’d found him.
+But after a deep betrayal left her with was a badly broken heart, Jenna tucked away the boyfriend list along with her belief in a happy ever after.

 The Boyfriend List